Roasted Beet Citrus Salad with Blood Orange Vinaigrette

 - there’s a variety of vegetables, both raw and cooked, which fills our salad with lots of texture

 - we’ve got walnuts for even more texture, adding that much needed crunch

 - color…lots of color!
-We are supposed to eat a rainbow after all
+We’re supposed to eat a rainbow after all

-The beets are sweet, and so is the citrus, so the toasty flavor of the nuts and saltiness of the cheese add a really nice contrast in flavor.
-I used feta cheese here, but goat cheese would be delicious as well.
+The beets and citrus are nice and sweet, so the toasty flavor of the nuts and tanginess of the cheese add a really nice contrast in flavor.
+I used goat cheese here, but feta cheese would be delicious as well.